OneTimeUser/intro-web-comp-principles/docs/week-1/README.md

 ### Lecture

-In this first class, we briefly go over elements and principles of the Internet, since that will be the medium we work with throughout the semester.
+In this first class, we briefly go over elements and principles of the Internet, since that will be the medium we work with throughout the semester:

+- what the Internet is and what constitutes the Internet
+- few descriptions of types of networks: centralized, decentralized and distributed and what the characteristics are of each
+- Examples and descriptions of digital signals or the term digital in general
+- some terms: open source, accessibility, net neutrality, dark web, bits, bytes
+- various UNIX commands and particulary `chmod` number keys.

 We also go over [UNIX](/unix) and some helpful commands to get you comfortable on the 'command line'.

 Introduction\
 [Introduction Lecture](https://onetimeuser.github.io/intro-web-comp-principles/week-1/intro.pdf)\